Prephouse/backend/README.md

 ## Developer Tools

-We support both Visual Studio Code and PyCharm out of the box with the proper configurations automatically calibrated.
+We support Visual Studio Code and PyCharm out of the box.

 ## Code Style